RomeCore/RCParsing/docs/tutorials.md

 ```

 ### Literal, LiteralChar and LiteralChoice

-Matches a literal string or character or choice of them using Trie (matches longest possible choice).
+Matches a literal string, character or choice of strings using Trie (matches longest possible choice).
 ```csharp
 builder.CreateToken("literal")
     .Literal('a')
     .Literal("str")
     .LiteralChoice("abc", "def"); // Uses trie for efficient match
 ```

 Also, the `StringComparison` and `StringComparer` can be applied to them:
 ```csharp
 builder.CreateToken("literal")